 Are recessed or architectural combos an option?

 Yes—coordinate trims, mounting heights, and aiming.
-For aesthetics and clean integrations, see the recessed NYC guide above.
+For aesthetics and clean integrations, see the recessed NYC guide linked above.

 Next steps